alariclin/aio-box/README.md

 **Aio-box** is an automated operations and maintenance environment dedicated to network environment configuration, security hardening, and routing optimization for Linux servers.
 This project aims to resolve concurrency and conflict issues of heterogeneous network protocol stacks on the same host machine through high-fidelity automation scripts.With built-in extreme system parameter tuning and an original "white-box self-healing" mechanism, it serves as an excellent scaffolding for cybersecurity research, full-stack technical testing, and automated DevOps management

-> **⚠️ Compliance & Disclaimer**: This project is intended strictly for network architecture research, cryptographic protocol study, and technical exchange.
-Use for any illegal purposes is strictly prohibited.
-Users must strictly comply with the laws and regulations of their respective jurisdictions.
-The user bears full responsibility for any direct or indirect consequences arising from improper use.
+> **⚠️ Compliance & Disclaimer**: This project is positioned as a tool for enterprise-level network architecture testing, cybersecurity research, and personal privacy protection.
+It is strictly prohibited to use this script for any activities that violate the laws and regulations of the country or region where you are located.
+Users must bear all direct and indirect legal responsibilities arising from improper use on their own.

 ---